radoslaw-panuszewski/panuszewski-dev/content/posts/compile-only/index.md

 }
 ```

-The Library B now needs to explicitly require the Ktor feature (in Gradle terms: _capability_).
+The client now needs to explicitly require the Ktor feature (in Gradle terms: _capability_).
 It can be done like this:

 ```kotlin {title="Client -> build.gradle.kts"}
 dependencies {